HomeOnline casinos CanadaAlberta online casinos

 Is it a legit pick?

-We rate every casino against our Safety Index criteria to assess its fairness and reliability for you.
 Our checks consider a site's size and ability to pay out winnings, the fairness of its T&Cs, and player complaints.
-Casinos must carry a Safety Index rating of at least 7.5 to feature among our picks.
+Casinos must carry a Safety Index rating of at least 7.5 to be among our picks.

 What's the mobile experience like?

-Most online casinos in Alberta don't have standalone apps for the 75%+ of players who gamble via phones and tablets.
+Most online casinos in Alberta don't yet have standalone apps for the 75%+ of players who gamble via phones and tablets.
 You can, though, play at mobile casinos built on HTML5 technology.
 The best options are easy to use and responsive, whether you use Safari, Google Chrome, or another browser.

-The top mobile casinos offer you 90% of the games available on the desktop site.
-You can also access the same payment methods, as well as some mobile-first options such as Apple Pay.
+The best mobile casinos online also let you access the same payment methods as on desktop, as well as some mobile-first options such as Apple Pay.
 Customer support should never be more than a tap away, either.

 Expert tip: Scammers often advertise fake online casino apps via social media platforms like Facebook and Instagram.
 Only download apps from recognized stores or via the official website of your chosen casino.